gseals/Day1-31AnalogClock/README.md

 ## Description

-* This is an Analog Clock built using HTML, CSS, JavaScript, and SCSS that adheres to the time where you are.
+* This is an Analog Clock built using HTML, CSS, JavaScript, and SCSS that reflects the time where you are.

 ## Demo Link